cosmos/sdk-tutorials/academy/4-ibc/go-relayer.md

    <HighlightBox type="note">

-   Do not see the path metadata for paths you want to relay on?
+   Don't see the path metadata for paths you want to relay on?
 Please open a Push Request (PR) to add this metadata to the GitHub repository!

    </HighlightBox>